codemann8/alttpr_codetracker_codemann8/README.md

 - In the map area of the tracker, there is a tab labeled `Doors` which can be used to track doors, reducing the need to re-navigate rooms of a dungeon.
 Using the `Room Group Selector`, you can click on a group to view all the non-linear rooms in that group.
 You can then click on a room to add it to the list of recently visited rooms.
 If autotracking is enabled, this part is unnecessary as the rooms will automatically be added to the recently visited rooms.
 When a room is added to the recently visited rooms, question marks will also appear, by default, where there are doors in that room.
 Using the `Door Type Selector`, you can select the icon you want to place on a door.
 Clicking on a door will mark a door with the selected icon.
 If an icon in the `Door Type Selector` section has a `+` sign in the upper right corner, it means it is an icon group and will cycle thru different icons when you click multiple times on a particular door.
 Right-clicking a door will reset it to a question mark.
 When a room comes up in the recently visited rooms, if it was a room that was already previously brought up before and edited, those door icon changes will be remembered and displayed.
 For convenience, a `Dashboard` tab was also added which displays both the Overworld map and the Doors editor in one simple-to-use screen.
 Since the base EmoTracker application doesn't have good support for resizeable layouts (outside of Map objects), most of the Door Tracking functionality has been optimized to work for 1920x1080 a window size, or half a window size if using the vertical view.
 - In the `Miscellaneous` section of the tracker, there is a Attic icon, to indicate when you've found and bombed the Thieves' Town attic, logically required to beat Blind (even with Boss Shuffle).
 This is autotracked.
 - If playing with `Lobby Shuffle` but not `Entrance Shuffle`, it is recommended to also enable `Dungeon Shuffle` under the Entrance Shuffle modes.
 With this enabled, you can mark the dungeon entrance where Sanctuary is located; this also shows the appropriate logical access from this non-standard starting location.
-- In the map area of the tracker, there is a tab labeled `Dungeon` which shows all the supertiles in the game, which can be used as a reference.
+- In the map area of the tracker, there is a tab labeled `Dungeons` which shows all the supertiles in the game, which can be used as a reference.
 The first tab, `All` shows the EG Map for those already familiar with how the vanilla game arranges the supertiles.
 If not, there are separate tabs for each of the dungeons.
 Boss locations appear as larger blips on the maps.

+#### Overworld Shuffle
+- In `OW Tile Swap` (Mixed) mode, overworld screens are swapped with their other-world counterpart.
+Enabling this will gray out the entire map until each of the individual screens are determined.
+Enabling Autotracker will flip these screens automatically.
+However, there is a manual way to flip them.
+Enabling `OW Tile Swap` turns the mode icon Blue.
+If you click again, it turns Yellow; and click again, it turns Red.
+Yellow means it is 'Single-Edit Mode' which allows you to click on one screen to flip it and automatically exits 'Edit Mode'.
+Red means you can flip screens indefinitely until you right click on the `OW Tile Swap` icon.
+While in 'Edit Mode' you will be unable to interact with the Map Locations.
+- In `OW Layout` mode, overworld transitions are shuffled.
+Your logical access to things are limited to the screens you have visited and the items/entrances/terrain that allow for cross-screen travel.
+  - *\*Although this is an option in the tracker, I recommend using [Dunka/Community Tracker](https://alttprtracker.dunka.net) to track OW Layout.
+You can use both trackers in unison for best effect.\**

 #### Retro Mode
 - In `Retro Mode`, when not in Entrance Shuffle, Shops and Take Any Caves show up as smaller blips on the map.